ecency/esteem-lib/README.md

 ### API setup

 When constructing a transaction and also when verifying the password/private key of an account, some data from the blockchain is required.
-Because of this, `sgjs-lib` includes a dependency on [steem-rpc](https://github.com/svk31/steem-rpc), which is a websocket API library for connecting to Steem/Golos API servers.
+Because of this, `esteem-lib` includes a dependency on [steem-rpc](https://github.com/svk31/steem-rpc), which is a websocket API library for connecting to Steem/Golos API servers.
 Before attempting to broadcast a transaction you will need to initialise this library.
 By default it will connect to a Steem public API server provided by [xeroc and jesta](https://steemit.com/steemws/@jesta/steem-ws-the-public-steem-api-cluster), but you can change this in the options if you prefer to use your own server.

 To initialise the API library, use the following code: